Phased Array of Dipole-on-Ground Antennas for HF Reception

 trades length for width.
 That is, a dipole is a thin line across the ground,

-but it is twice as long as any side of a square loop with the same electrical
+but it is twice as long as any side of a square loop, and offers similar electrical

-performance.
-The main lobes of the dipole are off the ends of the wire,
+The main lobes of the dipole are off the ends of the wire, particularly at low

-Note that the dipole-on-ground is not a "low dipole", such as is used
+dipole-on-ground is not a "low dipole", such as is used for an NVIS

-This antenna element is deliberately mounted on the surface in order to
+This antenna element is deliberately mounted on the surface, which

-completely cancel the horizontal response in the antenna pattern.
+completely cancels the horizontal response of the antenna pattern, and allows

 The remainder of this article describes a phased array of ground-mounted dipole